The average processing time for Form I-751, Petition to Remove Conditions on Residence, is approximately 16 to 18 months.

-People married to United States citizens who have received a two-year conditional permanent resident card or “green card” must remove those conditions before the expiration date on the card.
-Filing Form I-751, the Petition to Remove Conditions on Residence, should normally be done jointly between the green card holder and their spouse.
+People married to U.S citizens who have received a two-year conditional permanent resident card or “Green Card” must remove those conditions before the expiration date on the card.
+Filing Form I-751, the Petition to Remove Conditions on Residence, should normally be done jointly between the Green Card holder and their spouse.

 If the conditional permanent resident has divorced or become widowed in the interim, they can still file Form I-751 on their own; however, they must also include significant proof that their marriage was legitimate.
 This type of I-751 application is referred to as a waiver application.